Alucad0/Pokemon_api/README.md

 ### Descrption of the project

 This project is going to be a fully automated pokemon guessing game.
+All of the information required for the game will be taken from the pokemon api.
 The program will start by asking the user if they wanna play (input = str yes or no).
-If the answer is yes, that they wanna play, then the first round will begin with round (round = 1).The user is going to be guessing "who is that pokemon?" (while they wanna play) and successively get more and more clues with each incorect guess until there are no more clues to be given (counting up with each loop and clues will be given depending on the counter).
+If the answer is yes, that they wanna play, then the first round will begin with round (round = 1).
+The user is going to be guessing "who is that pokemon?" (while they wanna play) and successively get more and more clues with each incorect guess until there are no more clues to be given (counting up with each loop and clues will be given depending on the counter).
 Thereupon, after all the clues have been shown, the user will have 2 remaining guesses (if count = x then game over).
 After the user has either guess wrong or incorrectly too many times the round will end and it will ask the user wether they wanna continue playing or quit (input = quit or play).
 If the user decides to continue playing then the round counter will increase (round += 1).

 ### Requirements